Skip to content

 }

-Clients registered with client_credentials grant type (and without authorization_code) are automatically discovered as resource servers.
-Their audience or urn:resource:{client_id} becomes the resource identifier, and their scope defines available scopes.
+Clients with the client_credentials grant (and not authorization_code) are automatically discovered as resource servers.
+Their audience (or urn:resource:{client_id}) becomes the resource identifier; their scope defines available scopes.

 openidsub